 So, you’ve spent hours painting miniatures.
-Now, you want to protect your work.
+Now, you want to protect your work with a varnish.
+What is the best varnish for painted miniatures, e.g., Warhammer and military scale models?
 If you’re a gamer, this is especially important since your models will have to endure a lot of handling.
 To protect your minis, you need to seal them with a varnish.
 Varnishes also improve photographs of your models.
-There is a need to varnish your miniatures.
-What are the best matte varnishes for miniatures and models?
+There is a need to varnish your miniatures and models.

 Recommended Varnishes for Miniatures

 I highly recommend these varnishes for any painted miniature or model for gaming or display.
 They are easy to use, durable, and work great to retaining the color and contrast of your paint job.
 The matte finish of these varnishes help even out surface reflections that can easily distort the appearance of your painted miniatures, and will protect the hard work you put into the model.

 Here’s a bit more detail about what I think about these varnishes and my tips for how to use them to get the best results.

 I use this on every miniature that I finish painting.
 This is the best spray-on enamel varnish you can buy for our painting hobby.
 It comes in a small can, but lasts a long time.
 I’ve covered at least a hundred 28mm scale miniatures with a single can.